The Syro-Aramaic Reading of the Koran: Reception

-The Quran is "the translation of a Syriac text," is how Angelika Neuwirth describes Luxenberg's thesis – "The general thesis underlying his entire book thus is that the Quran is a corpus of translations and paraphrases of original Syriac texts recited in church services as elements of a lectionary."
+The Quran is "the translation of a Syriac text" is how Angelika Neuwirth describes Luxenberg's thesis: "The general thesis underlying his entire book thus is that the Quran is a corpus of translations and paraphrases of original Syriac texts recited in church services as elements of a lectionary."
 She considers it as "an extremely pretentious hypothesis which is unfortunately relying on rather modest foundations."
 Neuwirth points out that Luxenberg doesn't consider the previous work in Quran studies, but "limits himself to a very mechanistic, positivist linguistic method without caring for theoretical considerations developed in modern linguistics."

 Dutch archaeologist Richard Kroes describes Luxenberg's book in a review article as "almost unreadable, certainly for the layman.
 One needs knowledge of eight languages (German, English, French, Latin, Greek, Hebrew, Arabic and Syriac) and of five different alphabets (Latin, Greek, Hebrew, Arabic, and the Syriac Estrangelo) to comprehend the book fully.
-A good working knowledge of German, Arabic and Syriac is indispensable to be able to assess the book. [...]
-Luxenberg's main problem, however, is that his line of reasoning doesn't follow the simple and strict method that he set out at the beginning of his book."
+A good working knowledge of German, Arabic and Syriac is indispensable to be able to assess the book.Luxenberg's main problem, however, is that his line of reasoning doesn't follow the simple and strict method that he set out at the beginning of his book".

-Conclusive remarks about the book are expressed as "certainly not everything Luxenberg writes is nonsense or too far-fetched, but quite a few of his theories are doubtful and motivated too much by a Christian apologetic agenda.
+Richard Kroes' conclusion about the book is, "certainly not everything Luxenberg writes is nonsense or too far-fetched, but quite a few of his theories are doubtful and motivated too much by a Christian apologetic agenda.
 Even his greatest critics admit he touches on a field of research that was touched on by others before and that deserves more attention.
 However, this needs to be done with a strictly scientific approach.
-In fact, his investigations should be done again, taking into account all the scholarly work that Luxenberg doesn't seem to know."
+In fact, his investigations should be done again, taking into account all the scholarly work that Luxenberg doesn't seem to know".

 A March 2002 New York Times article describes Luxenberg's research:

 In 2002, The Guardian newspaper published an article which stated:

 In 2003, the Pakistani government banned a 2003 issue of Newsweek's international edition discussing Luxenberg's thesis on grounds that it was offensive to Islam.